williamdemeo/autograder-scala-chatgpt/README.md

+# autograder-scala-chatgpt

+I asked ChatGPT to configure an GradeScope autograder for Scala projects for me.

+ChatGPT instantly produced the answer below which is astonishingly close to a complete solution to a problem that has been plaguing me for the past few days.

+## My Request

+*"Create an example Scala programming project that includes JUnit tests as well as a `run_autograder` script.
+The `run_autograder` script should run the tests and produce an output file called `results.json` that conforms to the Gradescope specification."*

+## ChatGPT's Response

 Sure!
 Here's an example Scala programming project that includes JUnit tests and a `run_autograder` script that runs the tests and produces the `results.json` output file according to the Gradescope specification:

 First, let's set up the project structure.
 Create a directory called `autograder` and navigate to it: